-Areas for discussion include:
+Areas for discussion include priorities for:

-- Delivery of high-quality social care, including the next steps in improving and ensuring consistent standards in social care across Scotland;
+- delivery of high-quality social care, including improving and ensuring consistent standards in adult social care across Scotland,

-- Government priorities for social care reform;
+- Government priorities for social care reform

-- Delivering high-quality social care services - improving standards, ensuring consistency, and implementation priorities for local authorities;
+- Ensuring consistency, and implementation priorities for local authorities

-- The social care inquiry’s findings so far and future priorities;
+- The social care inquiry’s findings so far and future priorities

-- Creating environments for delivering high-quality social care;
+- Creating environments for delivering high-quality social care

-- Building support for care services - ensuring carers and workers are valued, implementing self-directed support, and raising the profile of social care;
+- Building support for care services - ensuring carers and workers are valued, implementing self-directed support, and raising the profile of social care

-- The role of technology in care; and
+- The role of technology in care

 - Developing effective models of care - integration, flexibility, and innovation.